timon-239/libft-/README.md

 Logic Visualization: Used AI to generate analogies (like the "Scavenger Hunt" for Linked Lists) to better understand pointer arithmetic and struct navigation.

-Debugging Peer: When facing Segmentation Faults in ft_lstmap and ft_lstclear, I used AI to explain the "Dangling Pointer" problem and the necessity of temporary variables.

-Conceptual Guidance: AI helped clarify the difference between single (*) and double pointers (**) when modifying the head of a list.